Celtic Woman is one of Ireland’s most successful musical exports in history. Check out our top 10 facts about the all-female ensemble.

 Even though the band keeps changing, Celtic Woman sees itself as a bunch of best friends making music together and promoting the Irish spirit around the globe.

 What’s more, they love to keep it grounded and stay away from the temptations of celebrity lives.
-Asked to describe the typical Celtic Woman member, Mairéad Carlin answered: “Honest, grounded and real.”
+Asked to describe the typical member, Mairéad Carlin answered: “Honest, grounded and real.”

 1. Celtic Woman is the most successful all-female group in Irish history – a tremendously talented group of girls

-The Irish group has sold more than ten million CDs and DVDs, making it the only all-female act to achieve multi-platinum success in the classical crossover as well as the world music genres during the past decade.
+Grammy-nominated Celtic woman has sold more than ten million CDs and DVDs, making it the only all-female act to achieve multi-platinum success and classical crossover success as well as the world music genres during the past decade.

-They have been named Billboard’s #1 World Music Artist of the Year six times and each of their eleven studio CDs has debuted at number one in Billboard’s World Album charts.
+They have been named Billboard’s #1 World Music Artist of the Year six times.
+Each of their eleven studio album releases have debuted at number one in Billboard World Music charts.